 Our abilities to think logically, to plan and to remember, enable us to navigate the modern world.
 If these abilities begin to fail, we can feel disoriented and find it difficult to cope with the demands of everyday life, such as shopping, paying the bills and making appointments.

 Problems with thinking clearly can just be a sign that we getting older.
 Once we begin to notice small lapses, it is easy to imagine the problem is greater than it really is.
-People can worry unnecessarily that they may be in the early stages of dementia and be unwilling to share their concerns with family or friends in case their fears are unfounded.
+People can worry unnecessarily that they may be in the early stages of dementia and be unwilling to share their concerns with family or friends.

 Our brain controls our thoughts, memories, emotions and actions.
 Our personality, who we are as an individual, is the result of trillions of brain cells working together.

 To function effectively, these brain cells need nourishment and oxygen from the blood supply.
 In fact, the brain contains far more blood vessels than any other part of our body.
 This means that brain function is very sensitive to a reduced blood supply or to alterations in the composition of the blood.

 Changes in our ability to think clearly (cognition) can be an early sign that something is wrong with our blood, our heart or our lungs.
 If detected early, these problems can often be rectified.

 Commonly, problems with thinking indicate treatable health problems that prevent our brain from functioning normally.
 Once they have been treated, our cognition returns to normal.

 Examples of treatable disorders that can affect cognition include:

 Looking after your brain is just as important as looking after your body.
 The secret is to ensure that the blood vessels that supply the brain are kept in excellent condition and the blood flowing within them is well oxygenated and free of contaminants.